-Sue also told me that she always puts on a happy face for her daughters and could not possibly be honest with them about her sad emotional state, her own health problems, or the stress she is experiencing.
+Sue also told me that she always puts on a happy face for her daughters and she couldn't be honest with them about her sad emotional state, her own health problems, or the stress she is experiencing.

-When I asked Sue why she could not be honest she initially looked blank and then said that her daughters might faint from the shock or stop speaking to her.
+When I asked Sue why she couldn't be honest with them she initially looked blank and then said that her daughters might faint from the shock--or stop speaking to her.

 After hearing about Sue's overwhelming circumstances, I acknowledged them with long EFT Setup phrases, repeating each part as a reminder phrase.
-We massaged the sore spot (neurolymphatic reflex point) for the Setups and tapped each reminder phrase on a different point.
+We massaged the sore spot (neurolymphatic reflex point) for the EFT Setup Statements and tapped each reminder phrase on a different point.

 With the final point of each round we took a deep breath.
-(I did not ask Sue for a specific 0-10 intensity level.)
+(I did not ask Sue for a specific SUD number from 0-10 intensity level.)

 The following is a selection of the phrases I used with Sue:

-Even though I have all these weighty issues, these heavy issues, these issues weighing me down, I deeply”
+Even though I have all these weighty issues, these heavy issues, these issues weighing me down, I deeply and completely accept myself.

-Even though all these heavy things happened, these heavy situations are still going on, my heart is heavy because my daughters are ill, my heart is heavy because I lost my husband, I have all these heavy issues to deal with, I deeply”
+Even though all these heavy things happened, these heavy situations are still going on, my heart is heavy because my daughters are ill, my heart is heavy because I lost my husband, I have all these heavy issues to deal with, I deeply and completely accept myself.

-Even though I'm carrying this heavy weight in my heart, I'm carrying this heavy weight in my spirit, I'm carrying this heavy weight on my body, it's inside, it's outside, these issues weighing me down, I deeply”
+Even though I'm carrying this heavy weight in my heart, I'm carrying this heavy weight in my spirit, I'm carrying this heavy weight on my body, it's inside, it's outside, these issues weighing me down, I deeply and completely accept myself.

 After working with these phrases Sue asked if I thought the heaviness in her spirit was related to the heaviness in her body.
 I said yes I did think that.
 Obviously, something had clicked and I could almost see Sue thinking and making this connection in a deep way for herself.